siddhantgoel/streaming-form-data/docs/index.md

 #### `GCSTarget`

 `GCSTarget` objects stream the contents of a file to a Google Cloud Storage bucket.
+When used with async parsing, cloud storage operations are handled asynchronously using thread pools.

 ```python
 target = GCSTarget("gs://<bucket>/path/to/key", "wb")